 In accordance with 23 CFR 450.324(f)(3-4), MPOs/RPOs will include a description of the individual pavement and bridge performance measures and targets for those measures for regional LRTPs moving forward.
 In addition to including performance measures and targets in the regional LRTPs, MPOs/RPOs will include a system performance report.
 That report must include an evaluation of system performance with respect to the performance targets.
 MPOs/RPOs will describe progress achieved in meeting the performance targets in comparison with system performance recorded in previous reports [23 CFR 450.324(f)(4)(i)].
 The progress description will include the information that has been reported as part of the reports required under 23 CFR 490.107.
-With subsequent adoptions of regional LRTPs, MPOs/RPOs will continue to include a system performance report describing the progress of meeting the performance targets in comparison with system performance report describing the progress of meeting the performance targets in comparise under 23 CFR 490.107.
-With subsequent adoptions of regional LRTPs, MPOs/RPOs will continue to include a system performance report describing the progress of meeting the performance targets in comparison with system performance recorded in previous years.
+With subsequent adoptions of regional LRTPs, MPOs/RPOs will continue to include a system performance report describing the progress of meeting the performance targets in comparison with system performance report describing the progress of meeting the performance targets in comparisen targets in comparison with system performance report describing the progress of meeting the performance targets in comparison with system performance report describing the progress of meeting the performance targets in comparison with system performance recorded in previous years.